 Q: Why does the Root Pouch Company test the bags for food safety?

-The Root Pouch company believes their containers have passed safety tests for contact with food.
+The Root Pouch company believes its containers have passed safety tests for contact with food.
 They decided not to wait until it was required and took it upon themselves to ensure that the containers produced were free of harmful contaminants.

-Batches of grow bags have undergone rigorous testing by BACL (Global testing and certification lab) in accordance with FDA contact test 21 CFR 177.1630
+Batches of grow bags have undergone rigorous testing by BACL (Global testing and certification lab) in accordance with the FDA contact test 21 CFR 177.1630

 Q: Will the Root Pouch Bags change colour over time?